georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 ### CLU-07.
 Should clusters preserve minority/dissenting interpretations?

 - [ ] Always
-- [ ] When supported by credible sources
+- X When supported by credible sources
 - [ ] Only in debate clusters
 - [ ] No